 Austin Siragusa is a perfect example.
 When he first started broadcasting training, he was laser-focused on working in radio (and only radio).

 But when he started trying out different roles, he discovered a completely different calling and many more career opportunities.

-3. Be open to working in rural markets
+3. Be open to working at small stations

-About half of our Broadcasting graduates begin their careers in rural markets, where they can work on-air immediately.
+About half of our Broadcasting graduates begin their careers at smaller stations in rural markets, where they can work on-air immediately.
 Are you looking for a TV anchor or radio host position?
 Look beyond the big city.